-All applications for permits shall be accompanied by a legal description and map showing the actual dimension of the lot to be built upon, the size, shape, location of the building, and zoning district classification of the area.
+All applications for permits (except those relating to Wind Energy Systems, for which separate application requirements are addressed in Section 5 of this Zoning Ordinance) shall be accompanied by a legal description and map showing the actual dimension of the lot to be built upon, the size, shape, location of the building, and zoning district classification of the area.
 The application shall specify the type of building or structure, and material of which it is composed, and such information as may be necessary to provide for the enforcement of this Zoning Ordinance.

-Any permit issued pursuant to these provisions shall expire twelve (12) months from the date of issuance.
+Any permit (excluding variances and Wind Energy Systems conditional use permits, for which permit duration is addressed in Section 5 of this Zoning Ordinance) issued pursuant to these provisions shall expire twelve (12) months from the date of issuance.